 We traveled the world interviewing owners, pilots and maintenance technicians to showcase not just the aircrafts’ benefits and features, but to position Bombardier’s family of business aircraft – from the legendary Learjet to the ultra-long-range Global Express – as jets that mean business.
 We showcased every area of Bombardier’s corporate air-travel solutions – charter, fractional ownership and full ownership.
 Contrails became the not-to-be missed publication of who’s who.
 It also generated more direct sales leads than any other marketing tool.

-How do you draw high-net-worth individuals to a multiday event when their schedules are already jam-packed with work, nonprofit, friends and family obligations?
+How do you draw high-net-worth individuals to a multi-day event when their schedules are already jam-packed with work, nonprofit, friends and family obligations?
 Many times, Bombardier charged us with helping draw current and prospective customers.
-The direct mail and website landing pages we did for the Aspen Food & Wine Classic was one of our favorites.
+The direct mail and landing pages we did for the Aspen Food & Wine Classic was one of our favorites.
 We touted a special dinner (prepared by a celebrity chef) and paired with boutique wines.
 It included passes to the Food & Wine Classic, plus VIP treatment throughout the weekend event.
 We created a mark to brand and communicate the event’s special nature – and visually link it to Bombardier.
 The first year’s custom invite came in a handcrafted wooden wine box.
 The second year, we printed the invitation on cork and supplied an additional digital version for convenience.
 As people became more familiar with the event, we simplified the invitation and made it all digital.

-Our ad campaign targeted potential owners and brokers of Bombardier Pre-Owned Aircraft.
+Our marketing in aviation ad campaign targeted potential owners and brokers of Bombardier Pre-Owned Aircraft.
 It deftly communicated the multitude of options available.
 Buy the jet as is and make it your own or tailor it to your specs with new livery, interior, avionics.
 You name it.
 All to factory standards.
 The campaign’s bold, beautiful photography grabbed attention.
 Headlines made you linger.
 And the Bombardier name just made you want it.
 Real bad.

+Marketing in aviation isn’t all ad campaigns, but it is all aircraft.
 Nothing captures attention quite like an oversize, three-dimensional holiday card.
 We constructed this one with only two strips of paper.
 The piece shipped flat in a standard envelope.
 When opened, it popped into the shape of an abstract jet.
 The math and engineering involved in the design appealed to the target audience of ultra-affluent aircraft owners.
 Printing silver foil on white kept the focus on the design and added an elegant, subtle treatment for the seasonal greetings and Learjet, Challenger and Global logos.
 The mailer included an enclosure card for protection during shipping and space for personal notes from the sales team.

 We rely on our subject-matter experts to develop our aviation safety human factors training.
 We view Greteman Group as our digital marketing subject-matter expert.JANET SCHIEBELHUT, 2014